KeyboardKit/KeyboardKit/README.md

 ## Actions

-KeyboardKit comes with a set of actions that can be applied to your keyboard buttons, like `character` input, `backspace`, `newline`, `space`, `keyboard switcher`s etc.
+KeyboardKit comes with a set of actions that can be applied to your keyboard buttons, like `character` input, `backspace`, `newline`, `space` etc.

-Check out [this action guide][Keyboard-Actions] for more information about available actions and how to use them.
+Check out [this action guide][Actions] for more information about available actions and how to use them.

 ## Keyboard Types

 `KeyboardKit` comes with the following built-in keyboard types:

-* `alphabetic(uppercase/lowercase)`
+* `alphabetic(uppercased/lowercased/capsLocked)`
 * `numeric`
 * `symbolic`
 * `email`
 * `emojis`
+* `images`
 * `custom(name)`

-You can bind these types to keyboard buttons to let the user switch between different keyboard types.
+You can bind these types to keyboard buttons with the `keyboardType` action to let the user switch between different keyboard types.

 However, since they have no universal meaning but rather refer to a kind of keyboard, you have to implement the corresponding keyboards yourself.

 ## UIKit